| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday July 24, 2009

 the US Wheat crop will continue to help build stocks, and the crops in

+southern Hemisphere are looking good.
 Dr. Anderson also discussed corn marketing strategy as that crop approaches harvest in southern parts of our state.
 Dr. Anderson's comments are a part of the OSU Division of Ag program, SUNUP, and we have the audio conversation that Clinton Griffiths had with Kim at the link you see below.
 We also have a full rundown of tomorrow's SUNUP TV show, which can be seen on OETA around the state.
 Jump to our story to see the program lineup that will be on the show this weekend.
 Click here for Kim Anderson's look at this week's grain market- and SUNUP info to boot. | |

-Peterson Urged to Assert Ag Jurisdiction on Food Safety Legislation ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Oklahoma's
+| Peterson Urged to Assert Ag Jurisdiction on Food Safety Legislation ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's

 Frank Lucas - Ranking Member of the House Ag Committee - wants Chairman